kurenai-11/blog-real-project/README.md

 # XBlog MERN Project

-A blog project made with the MERN stack with the modern approach.
+A full stack project made with the MERN stack with the modern(?) approach.
+The concept is to create a web site that lets you create and manage multiple blogs at once.

 # Starting in development mode